 To market her vines, Ernestine decided to boil some OFSP roots and sell them door-to-door in the community as the majority of the community members were yet to taste and appreciate OFSP.
 This strategy worked because after tasting the boiled roots, her neighbours liked them and asked whether she could help them cultivate this crop.
 She educated them on the nutritious benefit of OFSP, especially it’s richness in Pro-Vitamin A, which helps fight malnutrition and boosts the immune system.
 When they asked where on their farms was suitable for cultivating sweetpotato, she explained that unlike yam which needs clay soil, sweetpotato needs sandy loamy soil which is prevalent in the area.

 Facilitated screening of farmer-to-farmer training videos on OFSP, carried out when the women meet for VSLA activities has been very beneficial.
-From these trainings, she learnt how to use ridges instead of beds when planting her vines.
-She also learnt how to cook a wide variety of nutritious meals from both leaves and roots, for instance “mpotompoto” (a traditional one pot dish made using sweetpotato or yam, video here) that her family finds very delicious!
+From these trainings, she learned how to use ridges instead of beds when planting her vines.
+She also learned how to cook a wide variety of nutritious meals from both leaves and roots, for instance, “mpotompoto” (a traditional one-pot dish made using sweetpotato or yam, video here) that her family finds very delicious!

 ‘Next year I will ask my husband to support me in planting half an acre of sweetpotato’ Ernestine said.
 Her husband, Fao-obe Gbang, is fully supportive of his wife’s activities of supplementing household food consumption and income through OFSP.
 During the rainy season, he helps her in transplanting cuttings from beds to the ridges and monitoring the sweetpotato plot to ensure that everything is alright.